Choking at the dentist’s

 Dental visits can involve lots of water.
 Handpieces (also known as ‘drills’) as well as ultrasonic instruments used for cleanings spray a stream of water towards your teeth, in order to reduce the heat that’s generated.
 What may feel like saliva pooling in the back of your throat may actually be water that hasn’t been properly suctioned away.
 This can happen especially if the dental nurse or dental assistant is a bit inexperienced.

-When you’re using a rubber dam, saliva is the more likely culprit.
-The amount of saliva tends to be relatively small, and all that is required is a saliva ejector.
+When you’re using a rubber dam, saliva (rather than water) is the more likely culprit.
+The amount of saliva you can produce tends to be relatively small, and all that is usually required is a saliva ejector.

 Here are some tips: